M23 motorway: History

 The cancellation of the unbuilt northern section from the M25 in towards Central London has resulted in the A23 carrying the majority of traffic through South London to the motorway.
 This is largely a single carriageway route, with many level junctions, traffic lights and awkward interchanges.
-It travels largely through residential areas and is inadequate for the level of traffic it carries.
+It travels largely through residential areas and means south London reliance on the A22 (hence the Caterham Bypass), running SSE, and A3/A3(M) running SW (southwest).

-A new junction (J10a) was opened in 1997, between J10 and J11, for access to the new Crawley neighbourhood of Maidenbower.
+A new junction (10a) was opened in 1997, between junctions 10 and 11, for access to the new Crawley neighbourhood of Maidenbower.
 It was financed as part of the development of Maidenbower by the construction consortium.
 It has only a northbound slip road, no southbound access.